LennaHammer/English/EVP/out/words_adverb.md

 /ˈsʌm.hɑʊ/ WAY NOT KNOWN
 [B1]in a way or by some means which is not known or not stated
 - It won't be easy, but we'll get across the river somehow.
-- Somehow or other, we'll get the money.
+- Somehow `or other`, we'll get the money.

 ## 419. someplace ## adverb
 /ˈsʌm.pleɪs/
 [B1]used to refer to a place when you do not know exactly where it is or when it is not important exactly where it is
-- The only time I’ve been to Florida I was on the way someplace else.
+- The only time I’ve been to Florida I was on the way someplace `else.`
-- I'd like to go someplace quiet for vacation this year.
+- I'd like to `go` someplace quiet for vacation this year.

 ## 420. soon ## adverb
 /suːn/ as soon as